moffa13/GTA-V-Launcher/README.md

 - Fixed many bugs

 V 1.0.8
-- Fixed bugs (memory leaks, yes-no buttons not translated, ...)
+- Fixed bugs (memory leaks, scripthookv says out-of-date, yes-no buttons not translated, can't remove a mod with pe version, ...)
 - Problem detecting steam version of the game (PlayGTAV.exe doesn't exist with steam)
 - Added an option to close the launcher when game starts
 - Added functionality to install a mod from asi or zip also copying its config files by detecting them
+- Added button in settings to uninstall the launcher

 [1.0.7]: https://github.com/moffa13/GTA-V-Launcher/releases/tag/1.0.7